Iowa Subtractions From Income

 Pension/Retirement Income Exclusion

 If you or your spouse receive a pension, annuity, self-employed retirement plan,deferred compensation, IRA distribution, or other retirement plan benefits, you may be eligible to exclude from Iowa income tax part or all of the retirement income that is taxable on your federal return.
-The Roth conversion income, included in net income, is eligible for this exclusion.
-Social Security benefits are not included.
+Social Security benefits, railroad retirement benefits, and military retirement pay are not included.

-- a surviving spouse or a survivor having an insurable interest in an individual who would have qualified for the exclusion in 2015 on the basis of age or disability.
-A survivor other than surviving spouse is considered to have an "insurable interest" if the survivor is a son, daughter, mother, or father of the annuitant or pensioner.
+c. a surviving spouse or a survivor having an insurable interest in an individual who would have qualified for the exclusion in 2017 on the basis of age or disability.

 Moving Expense Deduction